aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

       Boolean to indicate whether to use auto_partition for the model.
 When set to True, the pipeline cuts used as the pipeline stage boundaries to partition the model are automatically determined.
 When set to True, the pipeline_cuts parameter should not be set.
 The pipeline_cuts are chosen on the basis of the transformer layer names.

+- ``deallocate_pipeline_outputs``:
+      Whether to deallocate the pipeline outputs after send.
+After send the output tensor is only useful for its '.grad_fn' field, and not its '.data'.

 Common used APIs